-The true measure of a man is not in how many times he falls down, but how he picks himself up.
-Harold Kelly’s past is marked by violence, loss and addiction but his future has never been brighter.
+The true measure of a man is not in how many times he falls down, but in how he picks himself up.
+Harold Kelly’s past is marked by violence, loss and addiction.
+But his future has never been brighter.

-kelly came to New Vision House of Hope upon his release on February 2013.
-Our staff found him a place in transitional housing.
+lly came to New Vision House of Hope upon his release in February, 2013, where staff found him a place in transitional housing.
 While getting clean, Kelly worked for New Vision House of Hope as an assistant house manager and then a house manager before finding a permanent residence.

 “I like to share my story to be an inspiration for other people, because everyone goes through something.”